 One study published in the International SportMed Journal suggested that High-Intensity Interval Training or early morning resistance training can affect the duration and quality of your overall sleep.

-There are many forms of exercise which can improve your nightly sleep and weightlifting is one of the best options!
+There are many forms of exercise that can improve your nightly sleep and weightlifting is one of the best options!

 Weight Training Keeps Your Heart Healthy